simplyjuanc/SoundHarbor/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 in your browser to see the result.

-The app heavily relies on the Spotify and Discogs API, which means you need to create the apps in their API service and configure the env variables below.
+**Note**: This application heavily relies on the Spotify and Discogs APIs.
+Ensure you create apps in their respective API services and configure the following environment variables:

-- SPOTIFY_CLIENT_ID
+SPOTIFY_CLIENT_ID
-- SPOTIFY_CLIENT_SECRET
+SPOTIFY_CLIENT_SECRET
-- SPOTIFY_REDIRECT_URI
+SPOTIFY_REDIRECT_URI
-- SPOTIFY_SCOPE
+SPOTIFY_SCOPE
-- DISCOGS_CONSUMER_KEY
+DISCOGS_CONSUMER_KEY
-- DISCOGS_CLIENT_SECRET
+DISCOGS_CLIENT_SECRET
-- DISCOGS_REDIRECT_URI
+DISCOGS_REDIRECT_URI

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To delve deeper into Next.js, explore the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+Next.js Documentation - Learn about Next.js features and APIs.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+Learn Next.js - An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.